The Hidden Convexity of Spectral Clustering: Introduction

 \item \emph{Clustering:} In the second step, the embedded data (sometimes rescaled) is clustered, typically using the conventional/spherical $k$-means algorithms or their variations. \end{enumerate}

 In the first step, the spectral embedding given by the eigenvectors of Laplacian matrices has a number of interpretations.
-The meaning can be explained by spectral graph theory as relaxations of multiway cut problems \cite{von2007tutorial}.
+The meaning can be explained by spectral graph theory as relaxations of multiway cut problems \citep{von2007tutorial}.
 In the extreme case of a similarity graph having $k$ connected components, the embedded vectors reside in $\R^k$, and vectors corresponding to the same connected component are mapped to a single point.
-There are also connections to other areas of machine learning and mathematics, in particular to the geometry of the underlying space from which the data is sampled~\cite{BN03}.
+There are also connections to other areas of machine learning and mathematics, in particular to the geometry of the underlying space from which the data is sampled~\citep{BN03}.

-In our paper we propose a new class of algorithms for the second step of multiway spectral clustering.
-The starting point is that when $k$ clusters are perfectly separate, the spectral embedding using the bottom $k$ eigenvectors has a particularly simple geometric form.
+We propose a new class of algorithms for the second step of multiway spectral clustering.
+The starting point is that when the $k$ clusters are perfectly separate, the spectral embedding using the bottom $k$ eigenvectors has a particularly simple geometric form.
 For the unnormalized (or asymmetric normalized) Laplacian, it is simply a (weighted) orthogonal basis in $k$-dimensional space, and recovering the basis vectors is sufficient for cluster identification.
-This view of spectral clustering as basis recovery is related to previous observations that the spectral embedding generates a discrete weighted simplex (see~\cite{weber2004perron} and also~\cite{ravindran13icml} for some applications).
-For the symmetric normalized Laplacian, the structure is slightly more complex, but is, as it turns out, still suitable for our analysis, and, moreover the algorithms can be used without modification.
+This view of spectral clustering as basis recovery is related to previous observations that the spectral embedding generates a discrete weighted simplex (see \citep{weber2004perron,ravindran13icml} for some applications).
+For the symmetric normalized Laplacian, the structure is slightly more complex, but is still suitable for our analysis.
+Moreover, our proposed algorithms can be used without modification.